 A specialist in social approaches to Roman archaeology, she explores social and cultural identity in antiquity, and her latest monograph Writing and power in the Roman world: literacies and material culture considers relationships between the material culture of writing and sociocultural identities.

 Hella Eckardt is an Associate Professor of Roman archaeology, and her research focuses on the material culture of the north-western provinces.
 She is particularly interested in the relationship between consumption of Roman objects and expression of social and cultural identities.
-With colleagues at Reading Hella has also pioneered the large-scale application of isotope and ancestry analysis to late Roman skeletons, showing that towns such as York and Winchester were home to many immigrants, and that women and children were amongst the people who moved across the Empire.
+With colleagues at Reading Hella has also pioneered the large-scale application of barriers, isotope and ancestry analysis to late Roman skeletons, showing that towns such as York and Winchester were home to many immigrants, and that women and children were amongst the people who moved across the Empire.

 European Archaeological Heritage Prize